Tremors 2: Aftershocks: Plot

 The following morning, the creatures have made their way to the oil refinery, where Julio is violently killed by one.
-Grady and Earl arrive before it can attack Kate, with Burt shortly arriving thereafter following a near-fatal firefight that has left him drained of ammunition.
+Grady and Earl arrive before it can kill Kate, with Burt arriving shortly thereafter after a near-fatal firefight that has left him drained of ammunition.
 Through experimentation, the group discovers that these creatures (now dubbed 'Shriekers') are hermaphrodites that can replicate at an incredible rate after eating enough food.
-They also learn that the creatures cannot hear unlike their predecessors but rather see heat through special infrared receptors on their heads.
-They are attacked by the Shriekers, who have discovered Burt's MRE food supply and have rapidly doubled their numbers in a matter of minutes.
+They also learn that the creatures are deaf, but can see heat through special infrared receptors on their heads.
+They are attacked by the Shriekers, who have discovered Burt's MRE supply and have rapidly multiplied.
 They run for Julio's car, but Burt accidentally disables it while killing a Shrieker.

-Hiding from the Shriekers, Burt is trapped in a bulldozer bucket while Grady, Kate, and Earl are on top of an oil tower.
-The Shriekers work together in an attempt to climb the tower before Burt traps them in the storage shed with the truck.
-However, they discover rice flour is stored inside as well, enabling the Shriekers to continue eating and multiplying inside.
-Earl douses himself in CO_{2} from a fire extinguisher to hide his body heat and tries to find Burt's explosives amongst the Shriekers, who have multiplied into dozens of creatures.
+Hiding from the Shriekers, Burt is trapped in a bulldozer while Grady, Kate, and Earl are on top of an oil tower.
+The Shriekers work together to climb the tower, only for Burt to trap them in the storage shed with the truck.
+However, they discover that rice flour is also stored inside, enabling the Shriekers to continue multiplying.
+Earl douses himself in CO_{2} from a fire extinguisher to hide his body heat and tries to find Burt's explosives amongst the Shriekers, who have greatly multiplied.
 While the plan initially works, the quickly wears off, and the Shriekers detect his body heat, forcing Earl to throw the detonator among Burt's supplies before escaping.
-The group manages to escape before a massive explosion devastates the entire facility, destroying all of the Shriekers with it.
-In the aftermath, Earl and Kate decide to pursue each other romantically, while Grady suggests opening a monster-themed theme park due to the money Ortega now owes them.
+The group manages to escape before a massive explosion devastates the entire facility, killing all of the Shriekers.
+In the aftermath, Earl and Kate decide to pursue a relationship, while Grady suggests opening a Graboid-themed theme park due to the money Ortega now owes them.